raymondworkshop/raymondworkshop.github.io/_posts/memex.md

 date: 2026-06-14
 layout: memex-index
 ---
-This is the [index](/memex/index.html) of my Memex.

-Think of this memex as a living, changing maze with no start or end — just raw, messy ideas.
+Think of this [memex](/memex/index.html) as a living, changing maze with no start or end — just raw, messy ideas.

 Outside of [reading](/bookshelf.html) and [[Tech]], I like [[Philosophy]], design, nature, and film.
 And somethings like [[Research]], film, art, nature, picture, deasign ...